infinum/XLForm/README.md

 We are not implementing any new features for XLForm anymore.
 However, if a critical issue arises we will fix it.

-## Fork note

-When isHidden or isDisabledof one rowDescriptor depends on another rowDescriptor, the contents of revaluateHidden and revaluateDisabled may change in the same time while executingfor loops, which causes the crash.

 Purpose
 --------------